araobp/learning-langchain/README.md

 I want to use Chroma and my original GraphDB to achive my goal for Data Driven Marketing.

-## My original GraphDB
+## My original GraphDB (private project)

+In a real world, SQL DB needs to coexist with GraphDB and VectorDB to meet various demands from marketing teams.

-I have already developed GraphDB with SQLite and networkx on my own at work:
+I have already developed GraphDB with SQLite and networkx on my own:
 - My original schema to store graph entities (nodes).
 - My original SQL to dynamically generate triplets on a certain condition (i.e., edges between nodes with dependencies).
 - Run Graph Theory on the generated network to generate a sub graph.

-The GraphDB is very useful for my work.
-I am going to use the GraphDB with ChromaDB for automatic market segmentation.

 ```
      Network Graph A    Network Graph C